"I was particularly attracted to the beautiful, poignant “Spirit of the Goddess” series of Lilian Sten-

 The paintings are ‘intuitive’ in that I did not plan the images, but allowed them to emerge from the canvas 'through my hand’.

-But I have always believed them to be ancestral portraits of strong the Caribbean women of my family, and as their bloodline passed through me into my children, I was given a glimpse of that ancestry.
+But I have always believed them to be ancestral portraits of the strong Caribbean women of my family, and as their bloodline passed through me into my children, I was given a glimpse of that ancestry.

 “The Spirit of The Goddess” was a gift from them to me.